 Neither the snapshots I took, nor the images available online (like the one above) do justice to this work.
 At the MAG, you can see both a full color version and a black and white sketch.

-Mucha also depicted music as an abstract idea in his series on The Arts (The Arts: Music (1898)), created a poster for a young cellist friend: Zdeňka Černý (1903), and made a delightful poster for the Moravian Teachers Choir (1911), whose repertoire included music by Leos Janack, who was one of Mucha's fellow choirboys back in Brno.
+Mucha also depicted music as an abstract idea in his series on The Arts (The Arts: Music (1898)), created a poster for a young cellist friend: Zdeňka Černý (1903), and in 1911, he designed delightful poster for the Moravian Teachers Choir, whose repertoire included music by Leos Janack, who was one of Mucha's fellow choirboys back in Brno.
 Those works can all be seen at the Mucha Museum in Prague.

-Musical connections seem to follow us, even outside of the Mucha exhibit.
-My friend drew my attention to a gauzy painting of a woman reading a book that is part of the permanent collection, a work by American artist Thomas Wilmer Dewing.
+Musical connections seem to follow us all over the gallery.
+My friend drew my attention to a gauzy painting of a woman reading a book, a part of the permanent collection, by American artist Thomas Wilmer Dewing.
 He mentioned that in Dewing’s paintings, women are often depicted with musical instruments.

-I was excited to show him the vivid stained glass work The Battle of Carnival and Lent by Judith Schaechter.
+After the Mucha show, we went upstairs, where I introduced my guide to The Battle of Carnival and Lent, aa large, boldly-designed glass panel by Judith Schaechter.
 Chamber ensemble fivebyfive (on whose board I serve) has commissioned four musical pieces inspired by this work.
 Here are details on the concert where they will be premiered and the Meet the Composers events over the next few months.
 And then more of her work will be on display next year, in The Path to Paradise: Judith Schaechter’s Stained-Glass Art (at the MAG February 16-May 20).
 Looks like a good reason to plan another trip to the museum with a friend...